Select Page

 David Wagonfeld, Treasurer

 David joined the Foundation in 2013.
-He previously served on the Board of Directors of the Peninsula Jewish Community Center, for which he was the Treasurer for three years, and currently remains on the Investment Committee.
-In addition, David serves on the Endowment Committee at the Nueva School in Hillsborough and is on the Board of UpStart and Americans for Ben-Gurion University.
+He spends his non-working time focused on creating and coaching a startup hub for college students, supporting non-profit entrepreneurs and education.
+Most recently, he co-created and taught a financial literacy class for high school students based on Warren Buffett’s business and investment philosophy.
+David also serves on the Endowment Committee at the Nueva School in Hillsborough and is on the Board of UpStart and Americans for Ben-Gurion University.

-David is a co-founder of Castle Peak Partners, an investment firm, and Whirl Partners, which owns and operates Jamba Juice franchises throughout California.
-He is also a co-founder of J-Ventures and serves on its Investment Committee.
-Prior to these roles, he spent 12 years as the technology portfolio manager and then president of Standard Pacific Capital, a global asset management firm based in San Francisco.
+David co-founded Castle Peak Partners, an investment firm focused on early-stage technology investing, and is also operating a new quick-service restaurant concept.
+He previously co-founded Whirl Partners, which owned and operated franchises throughout California and nearby states.
+He is a co-founder of J-Ventures and serves on its Investment Committee and was previously a partner at Tandem Capital, where he focused on consumer and software businesses.
+Before these roles, he was the technology portfolio manager and then president of Standard Pacific Capital, a global asset management firm based in San Francisco.
 He received his B.A. from Stanford University and MBA from Harvard Business School.

-My eighth grade history teacher first opened my eyes to the importance of challenging assumptions about common narratives of historical events.
-He taught me the value of understanding the perspective of the author and its role in shaping the interpretation of the events we were studying.
+My eighth grade history teacher first opened my eyes to the importance of challenging assumptions about familiar narratives of historical events.
+He taught me the value of understanding the author’s perspective and its role in shaping the interpretation of the events we were studying.

 Joanne Schneider, Secretary & Program Advisor

 Joanne has a diverse breadth of social sector experience.
-Prior to Rockefeller Philanthropy Advisors, Joanne contributed to grantmaking and programs at the Skoll Foundation, the American Express Corporate Philanthropy Department, and the Morgan Stanley Community Affairs Department.
+Prior to Rockefeller Philanthropy Advisors, Joanne contributed to grantmaking and programs at the Skoll Foundation, American Express, and Morgan Stanley.
 She also managed the Volunteer Services Department of the Jewish United Fund/Jewish Federation of Metropolitan Chicago, engaging donors and creating meaningful service opportunities.
 Joanne served as a Peace Corps volunteer in Cameroon, Central Africa.
 Joanne holds a BS from the University of Michigan and a MBA from Columbia Business School, where her focus was Social Enterprise.
+Joanne currently serves on the Board of the Friends of the Alameda Free Library.

 My fourth grade teacher made science come alive for her students through hands-on, creative projects.
 She encouraged us to be young scientists and inventors and nurtured my love of biology and chemistry.